azdavis/millet/doc/errors.md

 val x = 4
 val y : x = 5
 ```

-(2) Check that the name is correctly spelled.

-(3) Check you're accessing the right structure.
-For instance, `filter` is defined in `structure List`, not at the top level.
-Some functions like `map` are defined both in `List` and at the top level.

 (4) Check that the name is not explicitly forbidden from being accessed by a signature ascription.
 Ascribing a structure to a more restrictive signature prohibits accessing the "extra" items inside the structure.